akshaydake123/IoT-Based-Smart-Classroom/README.md

 3. Sensors location, calibration and interfacing

 # Features Implemented :
-Monitoring Status of AC and Projector using sensors, Checking the availability of Classroom, Real time Feedback from user.
+1.Monitoring Status of AC and Projector using sensors.
+#
+2.Checking the availability of Classroom.
+#
+3.Real time Feedback from user.

 # Technology Used :
 Android Development, Node.js, Amazon Alexa Echo -dot, Heroku-Server, MongoDB.